View the IAM Access Analyzer findings dashboard - Amazon Identity and Access Management

 1. Open the IAM console at https://console.amazonaws.cn/iam/.

-2. Choose Access analyzer.
-The Summary window is displayed.
+2. Choose Access Analyzer.
+The Access Analyzer Summary window is displayed.

-3. Choose an analyzer from the Unused access analyzer dropdown.
-A summary of the findings for the analyzer is displayed in the Unused access findings section.
+6. Choose Update summary.
+A summary of the findings for the selected unused access analyzer is displayed in the Unused access findings section.

 Unused access analyzer dashboard.

-In the preceding image, the external access findings dashboard is visible from within the Summary page:
+In the preceding image, the unused access findings dashboard is visible from within the Summary page.

 1. The Active findings section includes the number of active findings for unused roles, unused credentials, and unused permissions in your account or organization.
 Unused credentials include both unused access key and unused password findings.
 Unused permissions include both users and roles with unused permissions.
 Choose a number to list all of the active findings of each type.